Design challenges occur both airside and landside. Many are interrelated and, in all scenarios, can negatively impact an airport’s

-Generally speaking, noise mitigation measures can be categorised into the following four categories:
+Generally speaking, noise mitigation measures can be

 Land use planning is critical to noise management and mitigation.
-Normally the responsibility of local governments, airport operators work with local authorities to develop zoning and land use rules.
+Normally, the responsibility of local governments, airport operators work with local authorities to develop zoning and land use rules.

 Every airport site is different with each subject to a broad and varied range of zoning and land use rules that are enforced to prevent or mitigate noise – sensitive activities in the areas surrounding the airports.

-Involving building sciences in the concept stage of airport planning is critical to designing and constructing an airport hub capable of operating as many hours as possible each day.
+Involving building sciences in the concept stage of airport planning

 Ground run-up of aircraft is often carried out using Auxiliary Power Units (APUs) within the tail of the aircraft.
-These noisy jet engines used to provide power and cabin conditions to aircraft while on the ground can easily exceed noise emission limits depending on the location and orientation of the aircraft relative to the boundary.
+These noisy jet engines used to provide power and cabin conditions to aircraft while on the ground can easily exceed noise emission limits, depending on the location and orientation of the aircraft relative to the boundary.

-However, noise emissions can be significantly reduced by combining ground noise limits and regulations set by airport operators with airside physical modifications, including Fixed Electrical Ground Power, Ground Power Units and Pre Conditioned Air mechanisms.
+However, noise emissions can be significantly reduced by combining ground noise limits and regulations set by airport operators with

 Terminals are often constructed using portal frames with cantilevers with interfacing long-span curtain walls.
-Wind loads on such structures can be significant, and the vibration response of cantilevers due to vortex shedding similarly sizeable.
+Wind loads on such structures can be significant, and the vibration response of cantilevers due to vortex shedding similarly sizable.

 The cost of these structures can be reduced through in-house wind tunnel testing with simultaneous pressure measurements across the structure used to accurately determine equivalent static wind loads, using influence coefficients.

 A proper approach taken through the use of wind engineering and structural

-Commercially competitive airport hubs are designed for both profit and ever-changing passenger behaviours.
+Commercially competitive airport hubs are designed for both profit and ever-changing passenger

-Take airline lounges for example.
+Take airline lounges, for example.
 They provide a private, comfortable space for many frequent flyers in often lengthy transits.
 Members expect an exclusive area removed from the hustle and bustle of a busy airport terminal.
 For example, Hong Kong International Airport has airline lounges located on a mezzanine level with indirect exposure to public areas.